-As part of its policy of providing local benefits, VBNC will hire locally whenever possible.
-Based on experience with the Argentia Demonstration Plant it is estimated that about 85% of the operations workforce will be drawn from the Assessment Area and the Region with the remaining 15% hired from elsewhere.
+As part of its policy of providing local benefits, Vale Inco NL will hire locally whenever possible.
+Based on experience with the Argentia Demonstration Plant it is estimated that about 85 per cent of the operations workforce will be drawn from the Study Area and the Region with the remaining 15 per cent hired from elsewhere.
 Table 5.20 illustrates the projected demographic effects of direct employment during the Operations Phase for the Hydromet Plant under this assumption.
 Since the Hydromet Plant will generate, on average, approximately 410 direct jobs and 890 indirect and induced jobs versus the Matte Plant (Locke 2007), projections for the Hydromet Plant are used here, to illustrate the maximum potential demographic change.
-Two additional scenarios were considered for comparative purposes, in which 20% and 25% of the workforce are assumed to be in-migrants.
+Two additional scenarios were considered for comparative purposes, in which 20 per cent and 25 per cent of the workforce are assumed to be in-migrants.

-Table 5.20 Projected Demographic Effects of Direct Operations Employment Under Different Local Hiring Assumptions, Hydromet Case
+Table 5.20 Projected Demographic Effects of Direct Operations Employment under Different Local Hiring Assumptions, Hydromet Case

-Workforce/Demographic In-migrants as a Percentage of the Direct Operations Workford
+Workforce/Demographic In-migrants as a Percentage of the Direct Operations Workforce

-Characteristics Low Impact (15%) Medium Impact (20%) High Impact (25%)
+Characteristics Low Impact (15%) High Impact (25%)

 Direct workforce 410 410 410

 In-migrant workers 62 82 102

-Single/unattached Workers 20 27 34
+Single/unattached workers 20 27 34

-Workers With Families 113 148 184
+Workers with families 113 148 184

 Total in -migrants 133 175 218

-Notes:

-Assumes 33% of Newfoundland and Labrador workers are single/unattached (Statistics Canada, 2006)
+Notes: \ Assumes 33% of Newfoundland and Labrador workers are single/unattached (Statistics Canada, 2006).